vitessio/website/content/en/docs/reference/mysql-compatibility.md

 ### Prepared Statements

-Starting with version 4.0, Vitess supports experimental support for prepared statements.
+Starting with version 4.0, Vitess features experimental support for prepared statements.
 Session-based statements to `PREPARE` and `EXECUTE` prepared statements are not supported.

 ### Authentication Plugins